304 North Cardinal St.

 Most beginner gardeners start with in-ground gardens or container gardens.
 Most experienced gardeners tend to use raised bed gardens as they are both easier to use and more productive in terms of harvest.

 Your garden planner includes a handy-dandy layout mapping page.
-Get your planner out, along with some stationary.
+Get your planner out, along with some stationery.
 I usually use a ruler, pencil, thin black sharpie, and pencil crayons for the garden mapping process.

 Mapping out your garden begins with setting a proper scale.
 I like to draw out my garden layout so that each box on my garden map represents one square foot of real garden soil.
 It doesn’t matter what scale you set, it just matters that you use it consistently as you make your map.